SIGTechnologies/sigtech-python/README.md

 Please remember that all contributors are expected to behave appropriately and abide by our [Code of conduct](https://github.com/SIGTechnologies/sigtech-python/blob/master/CODE_OF_CONDUCT.md).

 ## Support
-If you encounter any issues or have any questions regarding our API or SDK, you can reach out to us via our [Discord channel](https://discord.gg/XcVJDYV4k7) or [Twitter](https://twitter.com/sigtechltd/).
+If you encounter any issues or have any questions regarding our API or SDK, you can reach out to us via our [Discord](https://discord.gg/XcVJDYV4k7) or [Twitter](https://twitter.com/sigtechltd/).

 ## License
 The SigTech Python SDK is released under the [MIT License](https://github.com/SIGTechnologies/sigtech-python/blob/master/LICENSE).